levibostian/AndroidBlanky/README.md

 # AndroidBlanky

-Android boilerplate project I use for all the Android apps that I build.
+Android starter template project I use for all the Android apps that I build.
 Clone the repo, edit some configurations, and get off to building your next awesome app!

-This project is *very* opinionated.
-It is not designed for the best practices, common libraries, and design patterns for the general public.
+This project is *very* opinionated to my liking.
+Even though it has many best practices, I have tweaked it to my liking.
 It's designed for the apps that [I](https://github.com/levibostian/) build.

 iOS developer?
 I have [a boilerplate project for you!](https://github.com/levibostian/iosblanky) Nodejs API developer?
 I have [a boilerplate project for you!](https://github.com/levibostian/expressjsblanky)